Ms. Donna J. Meek

 · Please allow up to a week for work to be returned to you.

-· At times, I can get assignments back to you in a few days;
+· At times, I can get assignments back to you in a day or two;

 · At other times in the quarter, I will need either several days or even the full week.